Skip to main content

 Use Cases for Module Admins

-• Quality assurance – Ensure all assets use approved modules
+• Quality assurance – Ensure approved modules are used

 • Brand consistency – Filter assets by brand

-• Workflow efficiency – Update modules without leaving the table
+• Workflow efficiency – Update modules in one place

 Need more help?
 Contact support via live chat within Knak using the chat bubble in the bottom right corner or email support@knak.com.